 Integrating with yes® through Signicat

 Web integration with yes® is done via the same API as Signicat’s other ID methods. yes® relies on the OIDC standard (see “Get started with authentication“ for more information).
-Through a single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, including yes®, as well as other services like identity paper verification, lookups, and video assurance.
+Through a single point of integration, one will get access to Signicat’s wide portfolio of integrated ID methods, including yes®, as well as other services like identity paper verification and lookups.
 For our customers, this means a shorter deployment time and a more efficient setup and maintenance of the integrations with one or several identity providers.

 yes® can be used for digital onboarding of a user through user identification.
 This ID method can be used as standalone or in combination with other services that Signicat provides for identity assurance.